mendersoftware/mender-docs/08.Server-integration/04.Mender-Gateway/docs.md

 authentication.
 Any device with a valid certificate signed by the Certificate Authority (CA) configured on the gateway, is automatically accepted by the Mender server.
-See the [mTLS user guide]()<!--FIXME/MEN-5302--> for a reference mutual TLS setup in a testing enviroment.
+See the [mTLS user guide]()<!--FIXME/MEN-5302--> for a reference mutual TLS setup in a testing environment.